 Please visit the Benelux ERP webpage for assistance in job search, transition assistance scholarships, education and career counseling and job fair information.

 Organize and maintain originals and hand carry these important documents:

 Contact Brussels Employment Readiness Program Manager to find out How to apply for Employment in the Brussels area.

-The Transition Assistance Program is open to all military members, their spouses, and civilian members contemplating leaving government service.
-TAP provides the following: pre-separation counseling, career exploration, introduction/personal appraisal, government applications, strategies for an effective job search, interviews and reviewing job offers.
+The DOL Employment Workshops (formally called Transition Assistance Program) are open to all military members, their spouses, and civilian members contemplating leaving government service.
+These workshops provide the following: pre-separation counseling, career exploration, introduction/personal appraisal, government applications, strategies for an effective job search, interviews and reviewing job offers.
 The pre-separation counseling, required by public law, reviews the benefits and services available to military service members and their families as they transit from the service.

 Spouses Scholarship Program is a financial aid program managed by the Army Emergency Relief (AER).
 It applies to dependent spouses and children of active duty Soldiers stationed in the Benelux.
 To pick up an application package stop by the local Education Center or contact the Brussels Employment Readiness Program Manager.
 You may also fill out an application online.

 For information on MyCAA and Military Spouse Education and Career Opportunities, visit Military OneSource.

 Or, for 24/7 assistance, call Military OneSource. »